Back Office: Inventory Reports

 1. Consume Date: The business date for the consumption date will be shown.

 2. Name: Name of the Menu Item.
-A clickable link which displays the Individual Item screen.
+A clickable link which displays a page containing a more detailed consumption history of the item.

 3. Item Type: An option from the Type dropdown (InventoryRetailMenu or Sub Recipe).